 firewalld.policies — firewalld policies

 What is a policy?A policy applies a set of rules to traffic flowing between between zones (see zones (see firewalld.zones(5)).
-The policy affects traffic in a unidirectional manner, e.g. zoneA to zoneB.
-This allows asynchronous filtering policies.A policy's relationship to zones is defined by assigning assigning a set set of ingress zones and a set of egress zones.
-For example, if the set of ingress zones "public" and the set of egress zones contains "internal" then the policy will affect all traffic flowing from the "public" zone to the "internal" zone.
+The policy affects traffic in a stateful unidirectional manner, e.g. zoneA to zoneB.
+This allows asynchronous filtering policies.A policy's relationship to zones is defined by assigning a set of ingress zones and a set of egress zones.
+For example, if the set of ingress zones contains "public" and the set of egress zones contains "internal" then the policy will affect all traffic flowing from the "public" zone to the "internal" zone.
 However, since policies are unidirectional it will not apply to traffic flowing from "internal" to "public".
 Note that the ingress set and egress set can contain multiple zones.

 Active PoliciesPolicies only become active if all of the following are true.

 The ingress zones list contain at least one regular zone or a single symbolic zone.

 The egress zones list contain at least one regular zone or a single symbolic zone.

 For non symbolic zones, the zone must be active.
 That is, it must have interfaces or sources assigned to it.If the policy is not active then the policy has no effect.

 Symbolic ZonesRegular zones are not enough to express every form of packet filtering.
 For example there is no zone to represent traffic flowing to or from the host running firewalld.
 As such, there are some symbolic zones to fill these gaps.
 However, symbolic zones are unique in that they're the only zone allowed in the ingress or egress zone sets.
 For example, you cannot use "public" and "HOST" in the ingress zones.Symbolic zones: